Emotional Support Animal (ESA)

 - Teaching or research laboratories.

-Handler Responsibility for Emotional Support Animals:
+Handler Responsibilities for Emotional Support Animals (ESAs):

 - Handler is responsible for the actions of the ESA, including, but not limited to, any bodily injury or property damage.

-- Handler is responsible for damages or required additional cleaning, such as pest treatment as a result of having an ESA and is expected to pay these costs upon repair or cleaning.
+- Handler is responsible for damages or required additional cleaning, such as pest treatment, as a result of having an ESA and is expected to pay these costs upon repair or cleaning.

 - Handler must not leave the ESA unattended for an unreasonable length of time.
-Handler may not leave ESA overnight, in the care of another student.
-Handler must take the ESA if they leave campus or external arrangements for care must be planned in advance of their departure/absence.
+Handler may not leave ESA overnight in the care of another student.
+Handler must take the ESA if they leave campus, or external arrangements for care must be planned in advance of their departure/absence.

 - An ESA’s behavior, noise, odor, and waste must not exceed reasonable standards for a well-behaved animal.
 The ESA must be able to live with others and not interfere with others living in a reasonable manner.
 The ESA should not create unreasonable disruptions for other residents.
 If the noise (whining, barking, or meowing) is excessive, as judged by residence hall staff, it is grounds to remove the ESA from campus.